swiftlang/swift/docs/SIL.rst

     return %kls1Casted : $SuperKlass
   }

-Notice how every value in the SIL above has a partionable set of uses with normal uses always before consuming uses.
+Notice how every value in the SIL above has a partitionable set of uses with normal uses always before consuming uses.
 Any such violations of ownership semantics would trigger a SILVerifier error allowing us to know that we do not have any leaks or use-after-frees in the above code.